You can register your startup in the US from anywhere. Here's how to do it.

 Advantages of registering your company in the US

 For startups, the main advantage to registering in the US is access to capital markets, namely venture capital firms and startup investors.
 Many US investors will not invest in overseas entities, especially in civil law jurisdictions.
-Registering a company in the US may also make it easier to obtain a work visa to move to the US to work on building your startup.
+Registering a US business may also make it easier to obtain a work visa for you and your co-founders to move to the US to work on building your startup.

 To give you an idea of the differences in scale between US venture capital markets and other markets: VC funds deployed over $130 billion into startups in each of the last 3 years.
 By comparison, across all of Europe, around 40 billion Euros was invested into startups in 2020, with a quarter of all funding going to London-based startups.
-For European founders based anywhere outside of London, access to capital is extremely limited unless they go across the pond and seek funding from US-based venture funds.
-This is especially true for startup founders seeking to raise a Series A or later round .
-While there is plenty of seed capital in many European tech hubs, most European founders raise money from US-based venture funds when it comes time to seek growth capital to scale their startups.
+For European founders based anywhere outside of London, access to capital for startup fundraising can be extremely limited unless they go across the pond and seek funding from US-based venture funds.
+This is especially true for startup founders seeking to raise a Series A or later round.
+While there is plenty of seed capital in many European tech hubs, most European founders raise money from US-based angel investors and venture funds when it comes time to seek growth capital to scale their startups.

 Some overseas businesses may want to become American companies to gain easier access to capital.
-Banks in the United States are more willing to lend money to small businesses than many foreign banks.
+Banks in the United States are more willing to lend money to small businesses than many foreign banks, as long as the business entity is registered in the US.
 Once an overseas business has been operating in the US for at least two years, then this business will have the same access to capital through US banks as any wholly domestic companies.

 Here are some other benefits to registering your startup business in the US: